 Other chapters in this section look at Bartolomeo Panizza's work on the visual brain and Donald R. Griffin's work on echolocation in bats.
 Griffin also studied animal consciousness, which in the behaviourist era was regarded as a non-subject.

 The concluding chapter is about the "grandmother cell", which is a research subject that Gross himself has been active in.
 The idea is that there may be individual brain cells that respond selectively to particular sensory inputs, such as your grandmother's face.
 The term "grandmother cell" was first coined in 1969 by Jerry Lettvin, although the idea had been put forward independently a few years earlier by Jerzy Konorsky, who postulated "gnostic cells".
 At least in monkeys these highly selective cells seem to be concerned principally with the recognition of faces rather than other items, such as bananas, that might be thought to be important for the animals.

 Although "grandmother cell" implies a single neuron that responds to a particular input it seems more likely that it is restricted groups of neurons that act in this way.

 This a fairly technical book with plenty of diagrams and notes, as one might expect in view of the fact that it consists of reprinted papers.
-Readers who enjoyed Gross's previous book will probably want to read this one, and it provides interesting facts, but I have to say that it repeats a good deal of what I had read earlier and I found it something of a pot-boiler.
+Readers who enjoyed Gross's previous book will probably want to read this one, and it provides interesting facts, but it repeats a good deal of what I had read earlier and I found it something of a pot-boiler.